 Last Updated on

-It’s beautiful weather outside, and we can already see a bunch of hopping bunnies enjoying the early summer sun.
+It’s beautiful weather outside, and we can already see many hopping bunnies enjoying the early summer sun.
 It’s Easter this April 12!
 How about planning a day full of fun art and craft activities with your kids?

 Easter is celebrated every year to mark the joyous occasion of the resurrection of Jesus Christ.
 Keeping with the fervour and cheer of the day, the symbols of Easter are also happy and reminiscent of spring.
 This year, get some of this joy home simply by putting together some art and craft supplies, coupled with a lot of creativity.

-Whether your child is most fascinated with the bunnies (as mischievous as he is!), the ladybirds, or the good old Easter eggs, we have just the right fun Easter crafts for children!
+Whether your child is most fascinated with the bunnies (as mischievous as he is!), the ladybirds, or the good old Easter eggs, we have something for children that they will absolutely love!

 1. Ladybird Eggs

 Get some plastic eggs and poster paint.
-Keep the eggs in sitting down position and help your kids paint them a vibrant shade of red and black as shown.
+Keep the eggs in a sitting position and help your kids paint them a vibrant shade of red and black, as shown.
 As real as life and among the easy to make Easter crafts!

 2. Play Dough Bunnies

 This adorable scene of two bunny friends munching carrots in the park is perfectly possible using play dough.
-Get your hands dirty assisting your child with this craft and then leave it to dry.
-Your guests will admire it for hours at end, to say nothing of the fun the two of you will have!
+Get your hands dirty assisting your child with this craft, and then leave it to dry.
+Your guests will admire it for hours in the end, to say nothing of the fun you will have!

 3. Easter Sock Bunny

-This craft idea is easy-to-make, super-cute, and makes use of all those lonely socks you’d never know what to do with!
+This craft idea is easy-to-make, super-cute, and uses all those lonely socks you’d never know what to do with!
 Fill a sock with some rice, and tie rubber bands to create a head – one on the neck and one at the top of the head.
-Cut felt in the shapes of the eyes, nose and teeth, and glue them on to your new little friend.
+Cut felt in the shapes of the eyes, nose and teeth, and glue them onto your new little friend.
 Add a little pompom for that little round tail!